kirschbaum-development/laravel-actions/README.md

 ### Custom Exceptions

-Another option for handling failures is to tell the action to fire its own exception.
-If you don't need the extra overhead of writing your own `failed()` method, you can just tell your action to throw a custom exception.
-It's as simple as just defining the exception you want thrown from the action.
+Another option for handling failures is to tell the Action to throw its own exception.
+If you don't need the extra overhead of writing your own `failed()` method, you can just tell your Action to throw a custom exception.
+It's as simple as just defining the exception you want thrown from the Action.

 ```php
 /**